Joe O'Brien (harness racing): Breaking the two-minute barrier worldwide

-Competing in the 1960s and 1970s, when a winning time of less two minutes was the paragon of excellence, on October 1, 1971 Joe O'Brien drove Steady Star to a World Record of 1:52 in a time trial at The Red Mile.
-On May 27, 1973 at Solvalla Racetrack in Sweden, O'Brien produced the first ever sub two-minute mile in the history of European harness racing when he won the second heat of the world-famous Elitloppet with Flower Child.
+Competing in the 1960s and 1970s, when a winning time of less two minutes was the paragon of excellence, on October 1, 1971, Joe O'Brien drove Steady Star to a World Record of 1:52 in a time trial at The Red Mile.
+On May 27, 1973, at Solvalla Racetrack in Sweden, O'Brien produced the first ever sub two-minute mile in the history of European harness racing when he won the second heat of the world-famous Elitloppet with Flower Child.
 Over a period of nine days at the October 1970 annual Grand Circuit meeting at Lexington, Kentucky's Red Mile, O'Brien beat the two-minute mile clocking a total of 10 times.
 Even more remarkable, in 1975 he set a World Record by winning 44 sub-two-minute mile races and 32 two-minute mile races.

 Fresh Yankee

 During his career Joe O'Brien trained and/or drove numerous North American Champions and Hall of Fame Standardbreds.
 Among them he trained and drove Triple Crown winner Scott Frost, as well as Armbro Flight to three straight Canadian Harness Horse of the Year honors.
-However, it would be Fresh Yankee that brought him the most worldwide publicity.
+However, it was Fresh Yankee that brought him the most worldwide publicity.

 A $900 yearling purchase, the brilliant mare became the first North American-bred trotter to earn $1 million.
 During the four years O'Brien trained Fresh Yankee for owner Duncan MacDonald she was voted the U.S. Harness Horse of the Year in 1970, the U.S. Champion Trotting Mare of the Year four times and the Canadian Horse of the Year in 1970 plus the Canadian Champion Aged Trotter a record setting six times.
 While regularly racing against male trotters, Fresh Yankee broke track and World Records and in 1967 became the fastest trotting mare in history with a time trial clocking of 1:57.1.
 Her many wins included the American Trotting Classic twice, the International Trot, the United Nations Trot, Germany's Grand Prix of Bavaria and in Sweden the Elitloppet and the International Elite Trot.